 The clinical and research activities of the MRI fellow will be divided between Northwestern Memorial Hospital (NMH) and Evanston Northshore Hospital.
 NMH is a large tertiary care clinical facility located in downtown Chicago, which has 11 MRI scanners, including the state of the art ultrafast 1.5T Siemens Avanto scanner.
 Evanston hospital is located 10 miles from downtown and has a total of 10 MRI scanners.
 The MRIfellow will be expected to perform collaborative cross-campus research projects involving faculty from both NMH and Evanston Hospital.
 Dedicated research time will be provided for this purpose.
 Both NMH and Evanston Hospital have free-standing dedicated research facilities on both campuses which contain state of the art 1.5T and 3T MRI scanners.
 The MRI fellow will be supported by university research PhD faculty from both NMH and Evanston hospital as well as scientists from Siemens Medical Solutions who are based on site at both institutions.

-All positions for 2017-2018 and 2018-2019 have been filled.
-We are currently accepting applications for one open position to begin July 1, 2019.
+All positions for 2019-2020 have been filled.
+We are currently accepting applications for one open position to begin July 1, 2018.
 This fellowship program is non-ACGME and does not participate in the match.

 Qualifications: Completion of a radiology residency, USMLE steps 1-3, and ECFMG certification are prerequisites for acceptance.